Previous dayMarch 19, 2026Next day

 17.7 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 15 km NW of Valdez, Alaska on March 19, 2026, with origin time 19:39 UTC.
-The event originated approximately 17.7 km below the surface, classifying it as shallow crustal.
+On March 19, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 15 km NW of Valdez, Alaska at 19:39 UTC.
+At a depth of 17.7 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 61.221°, -146.571°.
+The epicenter is at 61.221°, -146.571°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19